 The easy steps to toilet train your puppy

 Many new owners dread the fact their new puppy is going to toilet in the house.
 From day one they start to blame the puppy because it fails to ask to go outside when it needs to toilet.
-As a puppy trainer I often see first hand how this challenges the new relationship between owner and puppy.
-The owner’s expectations are far too I and unrealistic.
+As a puppy trainer, I often see first-hand how this challenges the new relationship between owner and puppy.
+The owner’s expectations are far too unrealistic.
 They put extra stress on themselves and the young dog to achieve toilet training in the shortest time possible.

 Puppy comes already toilet trained